-Hermione huddled next to Harry, the girl was a little shaken from the ordeal, but she was otherwise okay.
+Hermione huddled next to Harry.
+The girl was a little shaken from the ordeal, but she was otherwise okay.
 The two girls sat on a single bed, both sipping hot chocolate.
-Draco sat next to Hermione and Ron next to Harry.
+Draco sat next to Hermione, and Ron next to Harry.
 All of them were under a single blanket as they patiently waited for their parents—well, not Harry's parents or guardians, of course—to arrive.
 Only when they did were they going to tell exactly what happened.

 Not to mention Amelia Bones along with a few Aurors were coming—but they were already there so the students were only waiting for the parents.

 When the parents arrived, Draco rushed from the bed and into the arms of a very beautiful young woman.
 Her eyes were wide with clear relief as she checked over her boy.
-A man, who Harry assumed to be Draco's father, even allowed a tight smile of relief as he watched his son.
+A man, who Harry assumed to be Draco's father, even allowed a tight smile of relief as he examined his son.

 Hermione's parents closely held their daughter on the bed—Harry and Ron moved.
 Ron was embraced by a frantic mother and a very relieved father.